Disputed DNA analysis software’s code open for inspection after court order

 Rebecca Kaden joins Union Square Ventures as general partner

 If you’re going to convict or acquit based on evidence provided by a piece of software, you’d better be damn sure that software is reliable.
-One such program, a DNA analysis tool used in over a thousand cases, has been called unreliable by critics — and a federal judge has just ordered that its code be opened for all to see so we can find out one way or the other.
+One such program, a DNA analysis tool used in more than a thousand cases, has been called unreliable by critics — and a federal judge has just ordered that its code be opened for all to see so we can find out one way or the other.

 The Forensic Statistical Tool was first put into use in 2011 in New York City’s Medical Examiner’s Office, and was used frequently to link trace amounts of DNA to suspects or persons of interest for the succeeding five years.
 It’s no longer in use, having been superseded by new software in 2016.

-Obviously DNA analysis is an invaluable forensic tool, but some criminal defense experts began to be concerned at the lack of transparency with which FST was being deployed.
+Obviously DNA analysis is an invaluable forensic tool, but some criminal defense experts began to be concerned with the lack of transparency with which FST was being deployed.
 Cases where the DNA evidence was scanty but critical in deciding guilt or innocence prompted critics to request the source code of the tool in 2013, but it was denied.
 (They settled for questioning the statistical methods used by the lab.)

 Eventually, however, the code was allowed out of the lab in 2016 — but not for public disclosure.
 In a code review conducted at the request of the defense on another case, computer scientist Nathaniel Adams concluded: